un-vector-tile-toolkit/tsukuba/README.md

 # 343
 - Built in GSI
 - Raspberry Pi 4
-- 2020-02-15/: Used by Hidenori Fujimura, Lead UN Vector Tile Toolkit
+- 2020-02-15/: Used by Fujimura Hidenori, Lead UN Vector Tile Toolkit
 # 344
 - Built in GSI
 - Raspberry Pi 4